 For this reason, I encourage business owners to invest in a professional-looking website, profile photo, and logo.
 As the saying goes, “You never get a second chance to make a first impression,” so don’t risk losing potential customers before they even get a chance to know you.
 Looking good is half the battle as they say.

 3. Solve your target market’s problems.

 The single best way to build a strong brand online is to work your butt off to help solve the problems and address the pain points of your target market.

-One of the best ways to do this is through providing valuable information through social media and your blog.
+One of the best ways to do this is by providing valuable information through social media and your blog.
 When you consistently provide valuable content, people begin to really trust you, and YOU ARE the one they think of when they need help or advice (and ultimately, when they want to buy!).

 4. Be consistent.

-All the things we have talked about – your logo, colors, voice, unique value proposition, perceived value of your products, etc. – must absolutely be consistent across all platforms.
-This means keeping the look and feel of your website consistent with your social media profiles, and keeping each of your social media profiles consistent with all the others.
+All the things we have talked about – your logo, colors, voice, unique value proposition, the perceived value of your products, etc. – must absolutely be consistent across all platforms.
+This means keeping the look and feel of your website consistent with your social media profiles and keeping each of your social media profiles consistent with all the others.